-The Cambridge Centre for Alternative Finance will host its Seventh Annual Alternative Finance Conference on 18 July 2022.
+The Cambridge Centre for Alternative Finance hosted its eighth Annual Alternative Finance Conference on 10 July 2023.

 Eighth Annual Conference on Alternative Finance